 The accompanying unaudited condensed interim consolidated financial statements have been prepared by and are the responsibility of the management.

-The Company's independent auditor has not performed a review of these financial statements in accordance with the standards established by the Canadian Institute of Chartered Accountants for a review of interim financial statements by an entity's auditor.
+The Company's independent auditor has not performed a review of these financial statements in accordance with the standards for a review of interim financial statements by an entity's auditor.

 Condensed Interim Consolidated Statements of Financial Position